Cubs vs. Pirates Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (6-4) will take the mound for the Cubs, his 15th start of the season.
+- The Cubs will send Marcus Stroman (8-4) to the mound for his 16th start this season.

 |Opponent